2018 Summer Writing Retreats lotteries are now open.

-Writing Prose – Fiction and Nonfiction – with Robin McLean
+Writing Prose – Fiction and Nonfiction – with Robin McLean, August 25th

-Robin McLean was a lawyer then a potter for 15 years in the woods of Alaska before receiving her MFA at UMass Amherst.
-Her debut story collection Reptile House won the BOA Editions Fiction Prize and was named as one of the best books of 2015 in The Paris Review.
-Her stories have appeared in The Cincinnati Review, The Common, Copper Nickel, Carve, Green Mountains Review and many others.
-She teaches at Clark University and splits her time between Massachusetts, New Hampshire, and points West.
+Robin McLean was a lawyer and then a potter for 15 years in the woods of Alaska before receiving her MFA at UMass Amherst in Massachusetts.
+Her first short story collection Reptile House won the 2013 BOA Editions Fiction Prize and was published in May 2015.
+The collection was a finalist for the Flannery O’Connor Short Story Prize in 2011 and 2012.
+McLean’s stories have appeared widely in such places as The Cincinnati Review, Carve, The Common, Copper Nickel, and many others.

 Plan for the day:

-In this workshop we were subversive.
-Using a variety of craft exercises we attempted to turn our usual writing style upside down, find ourselves constructing lines we did not know we could write.
-In doing so, participants went away from the day comfortable with new methods and techniques to stimulate and open their prose beyond our tried and true.
+In this workshop we are subversive.
+Using a variety of craft exercises we attempt to turn our usual writing style upside down, find ourselves constructing lines we did not know we could write.
+In doing so, participants will go away from the day comfortable with new methods and techniques to stimulate and open their prose beyond our tried and true.

 Plan for the day:

-This was a generative poetry-writing workshop.
-Participants were given prompts of various poems that offer imaginative opportunities to take off into their own writing.
-The prompts came from a variety of poets, showing a variety of poetic occasions.
-There was time to write as many as six new poems during the course of the day.
-We discussed each poem, followed by more writing time, then read aloud what was written.
-We did not critique what was written, but rather talked about the imaginative presences that turned up and where they might lead.
+This is a generative poetry-writing workshop.
+Participants will be given prompts of various poems that offer imaginative opportunities to take off into their own writing.
+The prompts come from a variety of poets, showing a variety of poetic occasions.
+There will be time to write as many as six new poems during the course of the day.
+We discuss each poem, followed by more writing time, then read aloud what is written.
+We will not critique what was written, but rather talk about the imaginative presences that turned up and where they might lead.